MicrosoftDocs/architecture-center/docs/guide/mixed-reality/mixed-reality-overview.md

 Follow these best practices to design, develop, and deliver high-quality, user-friendly mixed reality apps.

-- [Designing content for holographic display](/windows/mixed-reality/design/designing-content-for-holographic-display) describes elements you need to consider to deliver the best holographic experience.
+- [Designing content for holographic display](/windows/mixed-reality/design/designing-content-for-holographic-display) describes elements to consider for delivering the best holographic experience.
 - [Comfort](/windows/mixed-reality/design/comfort) explains how to create and present content that mimics cues in the natural world and avoids fatiguing motions.
 - [Spatial sound best practices](/windows/mixed-reality/design/spatial-sound-design) discusses how to use sound to inform and reinforce the user's mental model in the mixed-reality world.
 - [App quality criteria overview](/windows/mixed-reality/develop/advanced-concepts/app-quality-criteria-overview) presents the top factors that affect mixed reality app quality.